aehrc/terraform-aws-serverless-beacon/README.md

 ## Deployment

-Install the essential AWS C++ SDKs and initialise the other libraries using the following command.
+Once you have configured the development environment or the docker container, install the essential AWS C++ SDKs and initialise the other libraries using the following command.
+Do this only once or as core C++ libraries change.

 ```bash
 $ ./init.sh -march=haswell -O3
 ```

 You'll also need to do this if lambda functions start to display "Error: Runtime exited with error: signal: illegal instruction (core dumped)".
 In this case it's likely AWS Lambda has moved onto a different architecture from haswell (Family 6, Model 63).
 You can use cat /proc/cpuinfo in a lambda environment to find the new CPU family and model numbers, or just change -march=haswell to -msse4.2 or -mpopcnt for less optimisation.

 ```bash
 $ ./init.sh -msse4.2 -O3
 ```

 Now set the AWS access keys and token as needed.
+Since docker uses the same user permissions this may not be needed if you're using an authorised EC2 instance.

 ```bash
 export AWS_ACCESS_KEY_ID="AWS_ACCESS_KEY_ID"
 export AWS_SECRET_ACCESS_KEY="AWS_SECRET_ACCESS_KEY"
 export AWS_SESSION_TOKEN="AWS_SESSION_TOKEN"
 ```

-Make sure you have a terraform version newer than `Terraform v1.1.6`.

 Install using `terraform init` to pull the module, followed by running `terraform apply` will create the infrastucture.
 For adding data to the beacon, see the API.
 To shut down the entire service run `terraform destroy`.
 Any created datasets will be lost (but not the VCFs on which they are based).